Death and state funeral of Elizabeth II: Other activities

 On 10 September, a service at Crathie Kirk was attended by Anne and her husband Sir Timothy Laurence, Andrew, Edward and his wife Sophie, and the Queen's grandchildren Peter Phillips, Zara Tindall, Beatrice, Eugenie, and Lady Louise Mountbatten-Windsor, who then viewed floral tributes outside Balmoral.
 The King's sons, William and Harry, along with their wives, Catherine and Meghan, viewed floral tributes outside Windsor Castle.

 On 15 September, members of the royal family viewed tributes and met crowds around the UK.
 The Prince and Princess of Wales visited Sandringham House, the Earl and Countess of Wessex visited Manchester, and Princess Anne and Sir Timothy Laurence travelled to Glasgow.

-On 16 September, the Prince and Princess of Wales visited the Army Training Centre Pirbright to meet with troops deployed from Canada, Australia, and New Zealand which would take part in the state funeral.
-The Earl and Countess of Wessex met with members of the public and viewed tributes at Windsor Castle.
+On 16 September, the Prince and Princess of Wales visited the Army Training Centre Pirbright to meet troops deployed from Canada, Australia, and New Zealand who would take part in the state funeral.
+The Earl and Countess of Wessex met members of the public and viewed tributes at Windsor Castle.

-On 17 September, the Earl and Countess of Wessex met with crowds outside Buckingham Palace.
+On 17 September, the Earl and Countess of Wessex met crowds outside Buckingham Palace.
 On 18 September, the Princess of Wales held an audience with Olena Zelenska, the First Lady of Ukraine.

 On 22 September, the Prince and Princess of Wales visited the Windsor Guildhall and the Princess Royal visited HMNB Portsmouth, respectively, to thank volunteers and staff and the Royal Navy for their role in organising the state funeral.